Skip to content

 “Together, we’ll take your publication, boil it down to the nitty-gritties then build the key messages back up in plain language.
 You will experience a huge sense of satisfaction knowing that, because people can understand and relate to your work, A) they’ll be more likely to fund you, and B) they can tell others about it.
 More directly, you’ll learn new ways of thinking about what you write and how to express yourself.
 You can apply both in just about every facet of your life.”

-NMIN HQP whose papers are selected for the NanoMedicines Translated Program will:
+NMIN HQP whose papers are selected for the NanoMedicines Translated Program:

-• learn clear-language writing, science communication and knowledge mobilization principles under the guidance of a seasoned professional;
+• learned clear-language writing, science communication and knowledge mobilization principles under the guidance of a seasoned professional;

-• receive $500 upon successful completion of their lay summary; and
+• received $500 upon successful completion of their lay summary; and

-• have their clear-language research summaries published on the NMIN website and disseminated to a variety of audiences.
+• had their clear-language research summaries published on the NMIN website and disseminated to a variety of audiences.

 0